DhruvGandhi31/DhruvGandhi31/README.md

 - 👋 Hi, I am Dhruv Gandhi, second year student at IIIT Vadodara studying Computer Science and Engineering.
-- 🌱 I’m currently learning Flutter and advanced Python.
+- 🌱 I love to develop mobile applications using flutter framework.
-- ✨ I'm also learning machine learning.
+- ✨ I have a keen interest in Python and machine learning.
-- 💻 I'm a tech enthusiast who like to explore new and emerging technologies.
+- 💻 I'm always keen on contributing to open-source projects and learning new things in the world of software development.
 - 📫 How to reach me: dhruvvgandhi3110@gmail.com

 <!---